 Brian Girvin writes, 'Eire did remarkably little to ensure that Germany did not win the war.
 The government acted in public as if it did not care who won and hinted at times that there was no real difference between the two sides.
 Yet Germany was a continuing threat to Irish sovereignty.
 Hitler was contemptuous of neutrality in general and if the Nazis had won the war, the likelihood of any neutral state remaining independent seems very low indeed.'

 There's an implicit claim in the poetry of Seamus Heaney, as in the nationalist ideology, to occupation of the moral high ground.
 Far too often, commentators on the poetry have accepted this claim.
 Like Vichy France, but not to nearly the same extent, nationalism showed moral failure in confronting the worst challenge of all.
-The challenge that many nationalists still prefer to address is completely different in scale and kind: the prejudices of Northern Irish unionism, prejudices which made it less likely for a Catholic to find a job, not the Nazi prejudices which made it overwhelmingly unlikely that the victim of prejudice would escape death, the occasional excesses of the British Army (which generally acted with restraint, given the dangers it faced), such as the shooting of 'the thirteen men in Derry' on Bloody Sunday, not the killing by the Nazis of 642 inhabitants of Oradour-sur-Glane, by shooting, explosion and burning alive, or the killing of countless other civilians.
+The challenge that many nationalists still prefer to address is completely different in scale and kind: the prejudices of Northern Irish unionism, prejudices which made it less likely for a Catholic to find a job, not the Nazi prejudices which resulted in mass murder.

 Irish nationalists often show a gross failure of {adjustment}, a failure to take account of changed moral realities.